 As with anything in life, practice, practice, and practice some more if you want to get better at spotting bonefish.
 Don’t be discouraged if you at first can’t see the fish.
 In fact, most saltwater anglers are quick to state that the first bonefish they caught, they never even saw -they were just taking instructions from their guide.

 One easy exercise, and one that will train your eyes and brain to key in on bonefish, is when you do release a fish watch as it swims away onto the flats.
 See how long you can watch the fish and don’t lose sight of it.
-This simple exercise will train you to see cruising bonefish in it’s natural habitat.
+This simple exercise will train you to see cruising bonefish in their natural habitat.
 With some practice, you’ll be well on your way to spotting your own fish on the flats.

 With a few pointers, you can drastically increase your chances of spotting your own bonefish.
 But remember, at the end of the day no one knows how to spot bonefish as well as your guide.
 Listen to your guide and soon enough you’ll be landing more bonefish than you can count.